 However, both sites are extreme ends that entail the closing of the political.
-The current thesis proposes to open up this rigid fixation on the political that has been systematically institutionalized and conceptualized through different narratives over the ages.
-The opening of politics and the changing of politics goes in contradistinction to the fixating nature of political.
-The political teaches and presents an institutionalized and rather fixed notion of society.
-There is something that is lacking in a liberal individualized setup, idealized in contemporary societies, towards understanding the relationship between religion and nation-state, which can be located in the contexts of Indian political thinkers.
+The current thesis proposes to open up this rigid fixation of the political that have been systematically institutionalized and conceptualized through different narratives over the ages.
+The opening of the political and the changing of the political goes in contradistinction to the fixating nature of politics.
+Politics teaches and presents an institutionalized and a rather fixed notion of the society.
+There is something that is lacking in a liberal individualized setup, idealized in contemporary societies, towards understanding the relation between religion and nation-state, which can be located in the contexts of Indian political thinkers.

 The study, as mentioned above, argues that the understanding of both religion and the nation-state has so far been understood in purely institutionalized forms, which in turn constitutes the basis for the principles of separation and juxtaposition.
 This process of institutionalization renders the relationship definite and closed and in turn violent.
 Put differently, the relationship is based on a principle of politics and not as a political process.
 What then could be the bases of the relationship between religion and the nation-state in terms of a political process?